samsmithnz/RepoGovernance/README.md

 - [GitHubDotNet](https://github.com/samsmithnz/GitHubActionsDotNet): To codify and generate Actions and Dependabot files with .NET
 - [RepoAutomation](https://github.com/samsmithnz/RepoAutomation): To automate the creation of repos and my preferred settings
 - [SamsFeatureFlags](https://github.com/samsmithnz/SamsFeatureFlags): To use Feature Flags/Toggles on my projects
+- [TechDebtIdentification](https://github.com/samsmithnz/TechDebtIdentification): To identify what version of .NET my projects are using

 ## Current solution...